SAP-samples/teched2025-AD161/README.md

 the required Data Product installed, and that we have access to that tenant.
 In the SAP HANA Cloud Instance we are using for the session, we have already created a HANA Remote Source pointing to the BDC tenant, as well as a schema that contains virtual tables pointing to the corresponding share tables in the BDC tenant.
-In the session we will connect the entities in the CAP app to these virtual tables, following the Data Federation pattern established in the first part of the session.
+In the session, we will connect the entities in the CAP app to these virtual tables, following the Data Federation pattern established in the first part of the session.

 ## Requirements